antononcube/Raku-Text-Plot/README-work.md

     - I consider the R-package "txtplot", [BB1], to be such good example.

-    - There at least three Python packages for text plots, but only tried them out once.
+    - There are at least three Python packages for text plots, but only tried them out once.
 None was as complete and "nice" as the R-package "txtplot".

 - The points and ticks are rescaled with a version of the Mathematica-function